NicolasLagaillardie/mpst_rust_github/artifact.md

 ./scripts/examples_literature.sh # Will take up to one hour, progress is displayed in the terminal
 ```

-Each command is run 10 times on each example and the columns display the means in _ns_.
+Each command is run 10 times on each example and the columns display the means in _ms_.

 **Results** are outputted in the file `results/benchmarks_main_from_literature_0.csv` where we give in brackets the corresponding names from Table 2 in the paper: